-Subsequent to year end, the United States and Global markets experienced significant declines resulting from the world-wide supply and inflationary pressures due to the ongoing Coronavirus pandemic, the war in Ukraine, and the Federal Reserve's tightening monetary policies.
+During the Accounting Period, the United States and Global markets experienced significant declines resulting from the world-wide supply and inflationary pressures due to the Coronavirus pandemic, the war in Ukraine, and the Federal Reserve's tightening monetary policies.

-The Trust is closely monitoring its investment portfolio and its liquidity and is actively working to minimize the impact of these declines.
-The Trust's financial statements do not include adjustments to fair value that have resulted from these declines.
+The Trust is closely monitoring its investment portfolio, its liquidity, and is actively working to minimize the impact of these declines.